bernard-elhagin/dots/configs.md

 Importance: medium

-*partitioner.class*
+#partitioner.class#
 -------------------

 Determines which partition to send a record to when records are produced.
-Available options are:

-o If not set, the default partitioning logic is used.
+Available options are:If not set, the default partitioning logic is used.
 This strategy send records to a partition until at least batch.size bytes is produced to the partition.
-It works with the strategy:
-1. If no partition is specified but a key is present, choose a partition based on a hash of the key.
+It works with the strategy:<ol>If no partition is specified but a key is present, choose a partition based on a hash of the key.If no partition or key is present, choose the sticky partition that changes when at least batch.size bytes are produced to the partition.</ol>`org.apache.kafka.clients.producer.RoundRobinPartitioner`:
-2. If no partition or key is present, choose the sticky partition that changes when at least batch.size bytes are produced to the partition. o org.apache.kafka.clients.producer.RoundRobinPartitioner: A partitioning strategy where each record in a series of consecutive records is sent to a different partition, regardless of whether the 'key' is provided or not, until partitions run out and the process starts over again.
+A partitioning strategy where each record in a series of consecutive records is sent to a different partition, regardless of whether the 'key' is provided or not, until partitions run out and the process starts over again.
 Note: There's a known issue that will cause uneven distribution when a new batch is created.
-See KAFKA-9965 for more detail.
+See KAFKA-9965 for more detail.Implementing the

-Implementing the org.apache.kafka.clients.producer.Partitioner
-interface allows you to plug in a custom partitioner.
+`org.apache.kafka.clients.producer.Partitioner` interface allows you to plug in a custom partitioner.

 Type: class
 Default: null